 Description

 This subject develops knowledge of the major psychopathological disorders experienced by children, adolescents and adults.
-For each disorder the following topics are addressed: aetiology, characteristic symptoms, diagnostic features and a synopsis of evidence based treatment.
-Predominant paradigms for understanding psychopathology are covered with particular emphasis on the biopsychosocial approach.
+For each condition, the following topics are addressed: aetiology, characteristic symptoms, diagnostic features and synopsis of evidence-based treatment.
+The subject covers predominant paradigms for understanding psychopathology with particular emphasis on the biopsychosocial approach.
 Ethical issues regarding the applied practice of psychology are introduced with reference to the APS "Code of Ethics" and the "National Practice Standards for the Mental Health Workforce".
 This subject introduces the Diagnostic and Statistical Manual of Mental Disorders psychiatric classification system, and students apply and evaluate this system using a case study approach.

 Subject details